vitamin-c-vs-niacinamide-which-is-best-for-skin

 Other Skin Benefits: More Than Brightening

 Vitamin C shines as the ultimate antioxidant.
 It neutralizes free radicals, so it protects against UV damage and pollution – one of the reasons it’s a daytime favorite.
 It also stimulates collagen, keeping skin firm.
-In summary, vitamin C illuminates skin and encourages new collagen, helping to fade wrinkles over time (TheMeDermatology).
-It can also speed up healing, which is why it’s often used on acne scars and even discoloration after treatments.
+In summary, vitamin C illuminates the skin and encourages collagen production, helping fade wrinkles over time (TheMeDermatology).
+It can also accelerate healing, which is why it’s often used on acne scars and discoloration after treatments.

 On the flip side, Niacinamide is a soothing multitasker.
 It fortifies the barrier, which locks in moisture and wards off irritation.
 This makes skin plumper and less reactive.
 It’s anti-inflammatory, so it calms redness from acne or rosacea.

-It also reduces sebum production, so pores look smaller and breakouts are fewer (the MeDermatology).
+It also reduces sebum production, so pores appear smaller and breakouts are fewer (Medermatology).
 Niacinamide is even praised for reducing pore size and improving texture.
 In essence, niacinamide helps skin look healthier and balanced while gently fading discoloration (Healthline).

 • Vitamin C’s Extras: Collagen boost (firmer skin), antioxidant defense, faster healing of scars